city_hall

 Timeline

 The Common SENSES project will be broken down into three different phases, we are currently in Phase 2: Deploy Sensors and Collect Data.
-The locations of the first set of sensors is being finalized based on community input and will be deployed during Fall 2024.
+The locations of the first 10 sensors was finalized based on community input and deployed November 2024.
 The locations for the remaining sensors will be collaboratively designed following the initial deployment.

 PHASE 1: Identifying